 A bridge provides a natural looking, dependable replacement tooth (or teeth).
 The replacement tooth is connected by securing crowns to adjacent teeth.

 After your consultation, here’s what you can expect from your dental bridge procedure:

 - Dr. Fondriest will prepare two teeth for crowns.

-- We will take an impression of your prepared teeth and sent to our dental laboratory where a technician will fabricate your custom bridge.
+- We will take an impression of your prepared teeth and send it to our ceramist.

 - Dr. Fondriest will attach a temporary bridge that protects the prepped teeth until your next appointment.

 - When your permanent bridge is ready, you’ll come in for an appointment.
 Dr. Fondriest will adjust the prosthetic as necessary to give you a comfortable fit and properly aligned bite.

 - Once all adjustments are made, the bridge will be cemented in place.

 Benefits of Dental Bridges